VN Karazin Kharkiv National University: Russian Empire

-In 1811, the Philotechnical Society was founded, while the Mathematical Society of Kharkiv, the Historical and Philological Society of Kharkiv, the Naturalists Society, Societies of Physics, Chemistry, Law, among others, were established in the second half of the 19th century.
+In 1811, the Philotechnical Society was founded, while the Mathematical Society of Kharkov, the Historical and Philological Society of Kharkiv, the Naturalists Society, Societies of Physics, Chemistry, Law, among others, were established in the second half of the 19th century.
 The first periodicals in Slobozhanshchyna appear in the university around this time, including Kharkovski Ezhenedelnik (1812), Ukrainski Vestnik (1816–1819), Ukrainski Zhurnal (1824–1825), etc.

 In 1839, a veterinary school, which in 1851 became an independent institute, was established at the university.
 By this time, the campus included laboratories, clinics, an astronomical observatory, a botanical garden and a library.

 Previously, the university was autonomous with rectors being elected.
 However, from 1820 to 1850, all its activity was strictly controlled.
-Rectors were appointed by the Minister of Education, while scientific publications and academic processes were censored.
+Rectors were appointed by the Minister of Education, while scientific publications, and academic processes were censored.

 In 1863, under a new Statute, the university became partly autonomous.

 The university has been publishing Scientific Notes since 1874.

 From the 19th century up to the early 20th century, the University of Kharkiv had four schools: School of Physics and Mathematics, School of History and Philology, School of Medicine, School of Law.

 The university exerted great influence on school-life in Slobozhanshchyna in the first period of its existence, largely from 1805 to 1835.

 Ukrainian SSR

 From 1917 to 1920, there was a struggle between advocates of the Ukrainian statehood and Russian course.
 Some of the professors who opposed new political realities left.
 Most of the Ukrainian professors remained in Kharkiv.
 They continued working in the institutions founded by the Soviet government: the Academy of Theoretical Knowledge (1920–1921), Kharkiv Institute of Public Education (KhIPE, 1921–1930), Kharkiv Institute of National Economy, Institute of Physics and Chemistry, and Institute of Law.
 Kharkiv State University, consisting of seven schools — School of Physics and Mathematics, School of Chemistry, School of Biology, School of Geology and Geography, School of Literature and Linguistics (with Department of Philosophy), and School of Economy (with Department of Economic Geography) — was restored on their basis in 1932–1933.

 In 1921, Kharkiv Medical Institute was founded based on the School of Medicine of the University of Kharkiv.

 In 1936, the university was named after the late Russian writer Maxim Gorky (though he was not related to the university during his life).
 During the German-Soviet war, it was evacuated to the city of Kizilord in Kazakhstan, where it merged with the Kyiv University to form the United Ukrainian State University.
-In 1943/44, the university returned to Kharkiv (the first academic year after the liberation of the city on November 1, 1943).
+In 1943/44, the university returned to Kharkiv (the first academic year after the liberation of the city on 1 November 1943).
 In 1951, 800 university students suffered from persecution after they refused to pass exams in Russian.
 Court trials were held behind closed doors.

 In 1977, the following schools were operating in the university: School of Mechanics and Mathematics, School of Physics, School of Geology and Geography, School of Economy, School of History, School of Philology, School of Foreign Languages, School of General Sciences, School of Correspondence Learning, and Night School.